oracle-livelabs/apex/apex-professional-hol22/8-create-pages/8-creating-pages.md

         - Dashboard Page Name: **Dashboard**

-        - Form Page Name: **Appointment**.
+        - Form Page Name: **Form on Appointment**.
 This is used for the Workflow Details page.

     - Navigation > Breadcrumb Parent Entry: **Home (Page 1)**